genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     * `minimumLength` specifies the minimum length of password.
 If null or undefined this assumes there is no minimum limit.
 Default: null.
     * `maximumLength` specifies the maximum length of password.
 If null or undefined this assumes there is no maximum limit.
 Default: null.
     * `minDigits` specifies the minimum number of numerical digits required in a password.
-If null or undefined this assumes there is no minimum limit.
+If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `maxRepeatCharacters` specifies the maximum number of the same characters across an entire password.
 This does not just include consecutive repeat characters, which is controlled by the `repeatCharacterRestrictSize` variable below.
-If null or undefined this assumes there is no maximum limit.
+If null or undefined, this assumes there is no maximum limit.
 Default: null.
     * `minUppercaseCharacters` specifies the minimum number of upper-case characters in a password.
 If null or undefined this assumes there is no minimum limit.
 Default: null.
     * `minLowercaseCharacters` specifies the minimum number of lower-case characters in a password.
 If null or undefined this assumes there is no minimum limit.
 Default: null.
     * `minNonAlphaNumericCharacters` specifies the minimum number of non-alphanumeric characters, such as punctuation and other special characters.
-If null or undefined this assumes there is no minimum limit.
+If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `restrictWhitespace` specifies if whitespace characters are prevented from being used in passwords.
 Default: true.
     * `restrictAlphaSequences` specifies if alphabetical sequences in passwords (e.g. abcdefg) are restricted.
 Sequences greater than or equal to five characters won't be permitted if this is true.
 Default: false.
     * `restrictQWERTY` specifies if QWERTY sequences in passwords (e.g. qwertyuiop) are restricted.
 Sequences greater or equal to five characters won't be permitted if this is true.
 Default: true.